ToniMacaroni/RedLoader/docfx_project/articles/loader-features.md

 # Misc Loader Features
 ## Quick Loading
 ### LoadIntoMain
-Load straight into a world for testing purposes by adding `--sdk.loadinto main` to your launch options.
+Load straight into a world for testing purposes by adding `--sdk.loadintomain` to your launch options.
 You can configure what gets loaded in the `UserData/_RedLoader.cfg` file.

 ### LoadSave